Ransomware

 What Is the Best Solution to Ransomware?

-Implementing immutability backups because they ensure that clean and secure copies of files are available for restoration, eliminating the need to pay the ransom.
+Implementing immutability backups ensures that clean and secure copies of files are available for restoration, eliminating the need to pay the ransom.

 How to Prevent Ransomware?